MLResearchAtOSRAM/tmm_fast/README.md

 In general, there are no weird dependencies aside from numpy, matplotlib, seaborn, dask and gym.
 The tmm package can be downloaded/installed from here if necessary:<br/>
 pip install git+https://github.com/sbyrnes321/tmm.git

-## unified functionality of tmm_fast: Sponge PyTorch functionality for free
+## Unified functionality of tmm_fast: Sponge PyTorch functionality for free
 Parallelized computation of reflection and transmission for coherent light spectra that traverse a bunch of multilayer thin-films with dispersive materials.
 This package is essentially build on Pytorch and its related functionalities such as GPU accelerations and Autograd.